rainbowdashlabs/reputation-bot/docs/invite.md

 [Click here to invite the bot on your server](https://discord.com/api/oauth2/authorize?client_id=871322553698906142&permissions=1342532672&scope=bot%20applications.commands)

-## Self hosting
+## Self-hosting

-Self host the bot by yourself.
+Self-host the bot by yourself.
 In the end we are open source and everyone can use this bot.

-If you want to learn more about the ways to setup and configure the bot take a look at our [hosting page](./hosting.md)
+If you want to learn more about the ways to set up and configure the bot take a look at our [hosting page](./hosting.md)